drwhut/tabletop-club/assets/README.md

 ; The following properties apply only to objects whose name start with ; "Heavy".
 These properties take precedence over the properties under [*].
 [Heavy*]

+; Descriptions can be on multiple lines. desc = "This is one line,

+and this is another!"

 ; This is equivalent to 100g.
 mass = 100.0